el-yawd/jam/docs/REFERENCE.md

 ```

 Unions size to their largest field; alignment is the max of all fields'.
 Unlike enums,
-there is no discriminant — the compiler trusts the program to know which field is live.
+there is no discriminant, the compiler trusts the program to know which field is live.

 ---